 Almost everyone loves an energetic dog, just not one with energetic jaws.
-Dog bites can cost serious money to settle, and can even put your home insurance policy into peril.
+Dog bites can cost serious money to settle, and can even put your home insurance policy in peril.
 Here's how to make sure you're covered.

-Liability claims from dog bites and other dog-related injuries in the U.S. totalled $797 million in 2019, according to the Insurance Information Institute (or Triple I) and State Farm.
+Liability claims from dog bites and other dog-related injuries in the U.S. totaled $797 million in 2019, according to the Insurance Information Institute (or Triple I) and State Farm.
 And while the number of dog-related claims was stable, the average cost per claim increased by 14.7 percent in 2019, to a hefty $44,760.
 That rise continued a trend that’s more than doubled the cost of the average dog-related claim since 2003.
-The culprits, according to the Triple I, are increased medical costs as well as the size of settlements, judgments, and jury awards given to plaintiffs, which are trending upwards.
+The culprits, according to Triple I, are increased medical costs as well as the size of settlements, judgments, and jury awards given to plaintiffs, which are trending upwards.

 Avoid breeds deemed to be high risk